GPS Tracking System Overview: Complete Guide to Modern GPS Technology

 • Map interfaces display vehicle positions with 10-second updates

-• Geofencing creates virtual boundaries around specified areas
+• Geofencing creates virtual system around specified areas

 • Speed monitoring records vehicle velocity patterns